Minestrone Soup with Spinach and Parmesan (Thick & Hearty)

 Minestrone is a hearty Italian soup that's incredibly delicious, nourishing and satisfying.
 It's a staple in Italian cuisine because you can add all kinds of vegetables to it, making it a versatile soup to make when you have a fridge full of veggies that you don't know what to do with.

-This minestrone soup recipe bursts with flavor thanks to the many veggies, homemade vegetable broth, fresh herbs and parmesan cheese added to it.
+This minestrone soup recipe bursts with flavour thanks to the many veggies, homemade vegetable broth, fresh herbs and parmesan cheese added to it.

 The vegetables are carrots, celery, onions, cannellini beans, tomatoes, zucchini, and spinach.
 But the great thing about minestrone is that there is no one set of ingredients that has to go into it.
 All kinds of different vegetables, fresh or frozen, are interchangeable in the soup and if there's a few ingredients you don't have on hand, don't sweat it.